JRMurr/SQLJr/README.md

-# sqlThicc
+# jrSql
-Toy DB to get more sytems expereince
+Toy DB to get more systems experience